 Roadworks can cause significant disruption to the smooth running of the network.
 This includes by utility companies, developers and maintenance work by the authority.
 Whilst this may be necessary work, it is important that it is managed as effectively as possible.

-There is currently a system in place whereby works promoters give notice to the authority to carry out works on the highway.
+The current system, which will be replaced by the permit scheme, operates by works promoters giving notice to Stockton-on-Tees Borough Council that they are going to carry out carry our works on the highway.
 Promoters are statutory undertakers, such as gas, electricity, water and telecommunications providers.

 But, as long as the required notice periods are adhered to, the Council has very little control over the timing or duration of those works.

-Under the proposed permit scheme,promoters will have to book time on the highway network by applying for a permit before carrying out any works.
+Under the permit scheme, promoters will have to book time on the highway network by applying for a permit before carrying out any works.
 Special arrangements will apply in respect of emergency works.

 Similar schemes have already been implemented by most other local authorities.
 The Government considers these to be a success.
 A permit scheme will allow us to manage and coordinate essential roadworks.
 In particular, it will aim to: